iRubenTomas/iRubenTomas/README.md

 ## 🎓 Education
 - Bachelor's Degree in Informatics Engineering.
-- Master' Degree in Informatics Engineering with specialization in Software Engineering.
+- Master's Degree in Informatics Engineering with specialization in Software Engineering.